ju4n-avendanoa/EcommerceAPI/README.md

 By default, the server runs on port 3000.
 You can access the API at http://localhost:3000.

-## API Documentation

-The API documentation is generated using Swagger.
-Once the server is running, you can access the documentation at http://localhost:3000/api-docs.

 ## Configuration

 The EcommerceAPI can be configured using environment variables.
 You can create a `.env` file in the project root and set the environments variables